Creating a Dickey Roof

 - Check the box beside Upper Pitch and specify the desired Upper Pitch value.
 In this example, 6 in 12 is used.

 - Specify where you want the roof to transition from lower to upper pitch.
 In this example, the transition occurs 36" In from Baseline.

-- Open the Build Roof dialog once more, check Build Roof Planes, and click OK.
+- Open the Build Roof dialog once more by going to Build> Roof> Build Roof, check Build Roof Planes, and click OK.

 - Select 3D> Create Perspective View> Perspective Full Overview from the menu to see the results so far.
 Close the overview and return to floor plan view when you are finished.

 While two roof pitches can be generated automatically in Chief Architect, three cannot; so, you will need to draw the topmost roof planes manually.
 The first step is figuring out the height at which they should begin.

 - Select 3D> Create Orthographic View> Backclipped Cross Section from the menu, then click and drag a camera arrow that begins in front of the structure and ends just past the roof ridge.

 - In the elevation view that is generated, select CAD> Line> Draw Line from the menu, then click and drag to draw a CAD line snapped to the ridge of the roof where a third pitch will be added.